 It’s no secret that we are all light-sensitive beings.
 Different kinds of lights affect our body in a way that science is only beginning to understand.
 In the last 40 years, research has found some powerful therapeutic benefits of light for our body;

 Both visible red and infrared light have been shown to affect at least 24 different positive changes at a cellular level.
-There’s also solid evidence that red and infrared light can calm inflammation and relieve pain even if there’s no heat involved.
+Solid evidence of red and infrared light ability to calm inflammation and relieve pain (even with no heat involved) already exist.

-Can Light Therapy for Pain Get You OFF the Meds?
+Can Light Therapy for Pain Get You Off Meds?

 I couldn’t believe it when I read all the studies about red light therapy for pain.
-Here are most of the conditions it can help you with (that found light therapy for pain effective for… (Take a breath, it’s long…):
+Some of the conditions it can help you with are:

 Arthritis, lower back pain, sciatica, herniated discs, Tendonitis, Fibromyalgia, Migraine Headaches, Sprains and Strains, Post-Operative Pain, Injury and Soft Tissue Healing, Burns, Pressure Ulcers, Carpal Tunnel Syndrome, Herpes Simplex, Acne, Inflammatory Skin Conditions, Rosacea, Soft Tissue Swelling and the List goes on and on.